You will pay in-state/in province tuition/fees directly to your host campus.

 Find Your NSE Office

 THE UNIVERSITY.
-Texas State opened its doors in 1903 and is currently the fifth largest university in Texas with 118 majors in eight colleges.
+Texas State opened its doors in 1903 and is the fourth largest university in Texas with 131 majors in eight colleges.
 With prominent faculty, the 429-acre 'hill country' campus offers an ideal environment for a rewarding education

 Aerospace Sciences: Aerospace Studies

-Agriculture: Agricultural Business, Animal Sciences, Farm and Ranch Management, Horticulture, Land Resources, Mechanized Agriculture, Plant and Soil Systems, Plant Science, Soil Science
+Agriculture: Agricultural Business, Animal Sciences, Farm and Ranch Management, Horticulture, Land Resources, Mechanized Agriculture, Plant and Soil Systems, Plant Science, Soil Science, Water Management

-Area Studies: African Studies, Asian/Oriental Studies, Chicano/Mexican American Studies, European Studies, Gender, Ethnicity and Multicultural Studies, Gerontology, Hispanic Studies, International Studies, Latin American Studies, Middle Eastern Studies, Popular Culture, Southwest Studies
+Area Studies: African Studies, Asian/Oriental Studies, Chicano/Mexican American Studies, East Asian Literature/Studies, European Studies, Gender, Ethnicity and Multicultural Studies, Gerontology, Hispanic Studies, International Studies, Japanse Studies (minor), Latin American Studies, Middle Eastern Studies, Popular Culture, Russian Studies, Southwest Studies, U.S. - Mexico Border Health Issues

-Art/Design/Fine Art: Art, Art History, Drawing, Interior Design, Studio Art
+Art/Design/Fine Art: Art, Art History, Ceramic Art/Ceramics, Drawing, Graphic Design, Interior Design, Studio Art

 Athletics: Athletic Training, Coaching, Exercise Science, Fitness Management, Physical Education

-Biological Sciences: Aquatic Biology, Botany/Plant Sciences, Cell Biology, Microbiology, Wildlife Biology
+Biological Sciences: Aquatic Biology, Botany/Plant Sciences, Microbiology, Wildlife Biology

 Chemistry: Biochemistry, Chemistry

-Communications: Broadcasting, Communication, Electronic Media, Interpersonal and Public Communication, Journalism, Mass Communication, Newspapers, Organizational Communication, Speech/Rhetoric/Public Address, Visual Communication Technology, Writing/Editing
+Communications: Broadcasting, Communication, Electronic Media, Interpersonal and Public Communication, Journalism, Mass Communication, Multimedia, Newspapers, Organizational Communication, Print Media, Speech/Rhetoric/Public Address, Visual Communication Technology, Writing/Editing

 Consumer and Family Studies: Consumer Sciences/Services, Family Economics and Resource Management, Family Studies